SweepsKings Logo

 Summary

-Right now, you can play the latest slots and table games and redeem cash prizes at sweepstakes casinos in all US states, excluding Michigan, Washington, and Idaho.
+Right now, you can play the latest slots and table games and redeem cash prizes at sweepstakes casinos in all US states, excluding Michigan, Washington, Montana, and Idaho.
 These social casinos have been operating legally for 13+ years, and there are now millions of players across the US playing everything from progressives to fish games to blackjack.

 The legal status of the industry is not stable.
 States with regulated online casinos, like Delaware and West Virginia, are cracking down on unregulated gambling as they don’t want to miss out on valuable tax revenue, while anti-gaming states, including Alabama, are attempting to close loopholes.